 Earning reward nights at a Marriott, Starwood or The Ritz-Carlton property is simple when you have a Marriott Bonvoy Boundless™ Credit Card.

 If you get this card, you'll want to use it soon so you can start accruing points quickly.
-The card's limited time introductory bonus opportunity enables you to earn 100,000 bonus points after you spend $5,000 on purchases in the first 3 months from account-opening.
+The card's introductory bonus opportunity enables you to earn 75,000 bonus points after you spend $3,000 on purchases in the first three months from account-opening.

 Being a hotel rewards card, you'll want this card in your wallet when you're traveling.
 Why?
 The card gives you travel-related benefits to protect you when you're away from home and you can reap the benefits provided for your brand loyalty.